chrishoy/InfoTrack-Waterloo/README.md

 The provided application simply returns a list of fixed positions.

+## Getting Started
+- Clone the repository
+- Open the solution in Visual Studio 2022
+- Run the application

+Alternatively, you can run the application from the command line using the following commands:
+- Server
+  1. Go to directly where `Waterloo.Server.csproj` is located (i.e. `Waterloo.Server`)
+  1. Run `dotnet build`
+  1. Run `dotnet run` - Should start the Web API on `http://localhost:5166`

+- Client
+  1. Go to folder `waterloo.client`
+  1. Run `npm run dev`

+This should start `Vite`, you should now be able to browse to `https://localhost:51049` and see the application running.

 ## Project Structure
 - `Waterloo.Web` - This is the Presentation Layer - Contains
   1. Contracts - requests/responses